xoreaxeaxeax/movfuscator/validation/doom/README.md

 Some small patches are applied to DOOM first to fix various build issues.
-This set of patches corrects some issues in DOOM, replaces some missing library functions like alloca, works around the C warnings that LCC (the compiler frontend) treats as errros, and fixes a specific bug with floating point casts in M/o/Vfuscator.
+This set of patches corrects some issues in DOOM, replaces some missing library functions like alloca, works around the C warnings that LCC (the compiler frontend) treats as errors, and fixes a specific bug with floating point casts in M/o/Vfuscator.

 ### Notes